TriangleSide/GoTools/README.md

 # GoBase

-GoBase is a foundational project serving as a starting point for other Go (Golang) projects.
-It provides essential infrastructure, libraries, and configurations designed to standardize development practices and streamline the creation of new applications.
+GoBase is a starting point for other GoLang projects.
+It provides utilities designed to standardize development practices and streamline the creation of new applications.

 ## Documentation